Picture this: You’re sipping on a refreshing glass of sangria while soaking up the warm sun on a beautiful Spanish beach.

 You’d need to give up your American passport in order to acquire a Spanish one.
 This is a big decision, which you shouldn’t take lightly.

 If EU citizenship is your main goal, then Spain might not be the best fit for you.
-We recommend considering Portugal instead.
+We recommend Portugal instead.
 Portugal has a shorter timeline to citizenship (5 years vs Spain’s 10) and recognizes dual citizenship (so you wouldn’t have to give up your US passport).

 FAQs: Moving to Spain From the US